pharo-project/pharo-gsoc/Topics.md

 	A nice following project would be to see how we can create a framework to build games such as Same Tile, Miners and that would make easier the definition of board games
 ###Level: Currently undefined, we are working on it.

+##Title: Clean Debian packaging
+###Contact: mfritsche@reauktion.de
+###Supervisors: Markus Fritsche
+###Keywords: packaging debian linux
+###Context
+Debian is a well-known and free Operating System (OS) consisting of tens of thousands of packages.
+###Goal
+The goal of this project is to improve current packaging of Pharo for Debian and to follow the new Debian maintainer process to get Pharo included in Debian.
+###Level: Beginner

 ##Title: Baobab
 ###Contact: camille.teruel@inria.fr
 ###Supervisors: C. Teruel